-Cooking oatmeal in the crockpot gives you a chance to enjoy the smells while you get other tasks completed.
+Cooking old fashioned oatmeal in the crockpot gives you a chance to enjoy the smells while you get other tasks completed.
 There is a sense of accomplishment knowing - you know what you are eating next and it will be nice and hot and can feed the entire household.

-The comfort of a warm bowl of oatmeal, it’s like a cozy blanket or a bear hug.
+Nothing is more delicious than the comfort of a warm bowl of oatmeal, it’s like a cozy blanket or a bear hug.
 The fact that it is healthy and satisfying are pretty darn good reasons to serve it often.

 For some reason, cooking oatmeal in a slow cooker seems more homey than boiling water and oats on the stove.
 It is so nice that you can make old fashioned oatmeal in a crockpot and have it come out creamy and delicious, rather than tasting like mush.

 No. This recipe cooks for just 4 hours, so it is NOT a recipe where you can cook the oatmeal in a crockpot overnight.
 If you are an early riser, you can put the crockpot on, throw in a load of laundry, do your morning workout or walk, get ready for the day and then return to the kitchen smelling the wonderful aroma of apples and cinnamon.
 Dish yourself and your family up a warm bowl of oatmeal goodness.

 I struggle with the mouthfeel of steel-cut oats, so that ingredient doesn’t work for me.
 Old fashioned rolled oatmeal is my jam.
 If you feel the same way you will be pleased to see you can cook oatmeal in a crockpot using old-fashioned oats.